rfong/rflog/_posts/2022-03-23-brain-hygiene-sp22.md

 Though typing has a much faster velocity than handwriting in terms of wpm, it can be slower for me in practice because I tend to compulsively prematurely micro-edit sentences 10 times, or look up a link I'm going to cite and then fall down a multi-hour rabbithole of reading related articles.
 It's like the [urban planning common knowledge](https://www.indiebound.org/book/9780865477728) about how cars *feel* fast to their drivers even if they're just clogging up the street by spending half an hour circling around for parking.

 I've always been a heavy paper user, but something about an e-notebook makes it even easier to write drafts.
-The first week I got my e-notebook, I sat down and dumped a complete 30-page draft out of my brain for 11 hours straight without once stopping to get distracted by the usual culprits. **It was almost like not having ADHD**.
+The first week I got my e-notebook, I sat down and dumped a complete 30-page draft out of my brain for 11 hours straight without once stopping to get distracted by the usual culprits. **It was almost like not having untreated ADHD**.

 Fancy that: a world where distractibility isn't a major issue.
 Too bad I work in computers.